neuron4/daniellerch.github.io/_posts/2000-01-01-image_steganography_spatial.md

 ## Practical Image Steganography in the Spatial Domain.

 To hide information in the spatial domain (that is, in the bitmap that represents the image) is usual to modify the least significant bit of some pixels.
-This technique has evolved significantly over the years, from the now insecure LSB replacement [[1](#references),[2](#r2)] to the modern techniques based on adaptive schemes.
-In this article we will see ...
+This technique has evolved significantly over the years, from the now insecure LSB replacement [[1](#references),[2](#references)] to the modern techniques based on adaptive schemes.
+In this article we will see different techniques to hide information inside images with practical examples in Python.

 [ Updated on 2017-05-01 ]